andrewgkew/kong-ai-auto-rollback/README.md

 ## Pre-req's
 ### Claude AI Token
 > [!NOTE]
-> Output from this section is TOKEN for env var `ANTHROPIC_API_KEY`
+> Output from this section is a TOKEN for env var `ANTHROPIC_API_KEY`

-The AI Agent has been tested `ONLY` With Claude and so an account and token with this service will be needed to use this project.
+The AI Agent has been tested **ONLY** with Claude and so an account and token with this service will be needed to use this project.
 Once an API Key is created it needs to be passed into the chart on installation as per the below

 Create an account and then a key at this link: https://console.anthropic.com/settings/keys